Bad conscience and guilt: Gaining understanding and treatment

 No one is perfect on every level and everything can always be handled better.
 Thus, a feeling of guilt is unavoidable for any sentient being.
 But for some it can prove to be extra burdensome.

-In this article we will give an overview of the common mechanisms - but you can get started right away by clicking on more specific sections in our series concerning guilty consciences:
+In this article, we will provide an overview of common mechanisms behind excessive guilty conscience, but if you wish, you can immediately click on more specific articles in our series on guilty conscience.

 A guilty conscience - an introduction